 Rummy Nose Tetras are a very cute variety of Tetra with silvery bodies with areas of translucence.
 They have a bright red snout, which may extend across the whole face, and black and white horizontal stripes on their caudal fin.
 They can grow to 2.5 inches and with excellent care, they can live for 8 years.

 Rummy Nose Tetras are moderately difficult to care for, making them not a very good Tetra option for beginners.
 They are very sensitive to changes in water parameters and are shocked easily.
-The water should be slightly acidic, around 6.0-7.0 pH, and it should be between 75-84˚F. Rummy Nose Tetras are extremely skittish and need heavily planted tanks.
-They spend most of their time at the middle level of the tank, so plants should at least reach this h8.
+The water should be slightly acidic, around 6.0 to 7.0 pH, and it should be between 75 and 84˚F. Rummy Nose Tetras are extremely skittish and need heavily planted tanks.
+They spend most of their time at the middle level of the tank, so plants should at least reach this height.
 They do best in shaded tanks with dim lighting.

 There are actually three species of Tetra that fall under the Rummy Nose Tetra umbrella: True Rummy Nose Tetras, Brilliant Rummy Nose Tetras, and False Rummy Nose Tetras.

 16. Bloodfin Tetra/Redfin Tetra

 Bloodfin Tetras are less than 2 inches long at the most and have translucent white bodies with an iridescent green shimmer.
 They are accented by a bright blood-red on their fins.
 These fish are active swimmers and enjoy having lots of swimming space with thick plants along the perimeter of the tank.
 They may nip at other fish if they feel threatened and prefer larger schools.
 They make great tankmates to other peaceful Tetra varieties, Loricariids, and invertebrates like shrimp and snails.